Skip to main content

 NC Vehicle Financial Responsibility Act

 NC requires continuous liability insurance on all registered vehicles.
-Learn about the Financial Responsibility Act, security deposits, and SR-22 rules.
+Learn about the 2025 minimums, the electronic verification system, SR-22 rules, and what to do when the at-fault driver had lapsed coverage.

 The Bottom Line